openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

 The variable ``FOO`` becomes
 "  789 123456    " and ``FOO2`` becomes "    abcdef     ".

-Like "_append" and "_prepend", "_remove" is applied at variable
+Like ":append" and ":prepend", ":remove" is applied at variable expansion time.
-expansion time.

 Override Style Operation Advantages
 -----------------------------------

-An advantage of the override style operations "_append", "_prepend", and "_remove" as compared to the "+=" and "=+" operators is that the override style operators provide guaranteed operations.
+An advantage of the override style operations ":append", ":prepend", and ":remove" as compared to the "+=" and "=+" operators is that the override style operators provide guaranteed operations.
 For example, consider a class ``foo.bbclass`` that needs to add the value "val" to the variable ``FOO``, and a recipe that uses ``foo.bbclass`` as follows::